Discovery of a new Local Group Dwarf Galaxy Candidate in UNIONS: Bo\"otes V: Photometric and Structural Properties

 where $\Sigma_{\text{b}}$ is the constant background density term.
 This term is defined to be

 where $n$ is the total number of stars in the field of view and $A$ is the total area, normalizing the background density with respect to the selected region.

 We use all matched-filter selected sources within a circle of radius 9\arcmin\ surrounding the satellite's initial centroid, projected onto the tangent plane.
-We mildly constrain the model parameters to be physically consistent with the selection region, but assume flat priors within the constraints (shown in Table \ref{tab:priors}).
+We constrain the centroid to a central box with side lengths of 12\arcmin\ and restrict the half-light radius to a maximum size of 6\arcmin.
+Constraints for all model parameters can be found in Table \ref{tab:priors}, and we assume flat priors between the presented bounds in all cases.
 The \texttt{emcee} program used 64 walkers, each going through 15,000 iterations and the first 7500 iterations were thrown out to account for burn-in.
 Through this analysis, we find that \boov\ is located at a Right Ascension (RA) of 14h 15m 38.6s and a Declination (Dec) of +32\textdegree\ 54\arcmin\ 40\arcsec.
 We present the results of the MCMC analysis as a corner plot in Figure \ref{fig:corner} and we include the final parameter estimates alongside all other measured and derived properties of \boov\ in Table \ref{tab:properties}.